Santa Barbara, Pangasinan: Infrastructure

-The town has a total of 137.509 linear kilometers of road network classified into national, provincial, municipal, and barangay roads.
+The town has a total of 137.509 km of road network classified into national, provincial, municipal, and barangay roads.
 All the national highways passing through town and those under the town government have been paved.
-The 17 km of provincial roads are about three-fourths paved while more than half (67.10%) of 92.5 km of barangay roads otherwise known as farm-to-market roads, needed concreting.
+The 17 km of provincial roads are about three-fourths paved while more than half of 92.5 km of barangay roads otherwise known as farm-to-market roads, needed concreting.

 Unlike paved roads, electricity has reached all of the town's 29 barangays with about 80 percent of all households served.
 Power rates are much lower than in Metro Manila for both households, commercial and industrial users.

 The local government-run Rural Health Unit and its 10 satellite barangay health centers, plus seven private medical clinics and one dental clinic serve the basic health needs of Santa Barbara residents.

 Government

 Local government

 Santa Barbara is part of the third congressional district of the province of Pangasinan.
 It is governed by a mayor, designated as its local chief executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.